-My flickr contact and friend Gary Sharp took this great shot of striations on a dune on the Dellenback Trail on the southern Oregon coast with his Ricoh GR II.
-The high contrast and grain work well here.
+My Flickr contact and friend Gary Sharp took this terrific image of hikers on the Dellenback Trail on the southern Oregon coast with his iPhone 7.

 Macricostas Preserve, Washington, Connecticut.

 We took a short walk up to Waramaug Rock and around the Macricostas loop trail.
 I knew I’d shot this tree before but I was inspired by an image I saw here on Flickr this morning from Fuzzy Messed Up Panda:

 Mine doesn’t have the great bokeh his does but I gave it my best shot, so to speak.